Code-Institute-Submissions/themonkeesproject/README.md

 - The text for about the Monkees was copied from the https://en.wikipedia.org/wiki/The_Monkees

--carusel, contact form, nav bar and image cards i copied from bootstrap 4 https://getbootstrap.com/
+- carusel, contact form, nav bar and image cards i copied from bootstrap 4 https://getbootstrap.com/

--i

 ### Media